davidhalter/jedi-vim/README.rst

 install jedi in VIM.
 Also you need a VIM version that was compiled with ``+python``, which is typical for most distributions on Linux.

+The first thing you need after that is an up-to-date version of Jedi.
+You can either get it via ``pip install jedi`` or with ``git submodule update --init`` in your jedi-vim repository.

 The autocompletion can be used with <ctrl+space>, if you want it to work with
 <tab> you can use `supertab <https://github.com/ervandew/supertab>`_.